FaberSanZ/Xultaik/README.md

 ## Low-level rendering backend

-The rendering backend is completely focused on Vulkan, however the API greatly simplifies the most painful points of writing Vulkan.
+The rendering backend is completely focused on Vulkan, however the Engine greatly simplifies the most painful points of writing Vulkan.
 <br>